pynbody/pynbody/_sources/tutorials/halos.txt

  In [3]: h = s.halos()

-`h` is now the AHF halo catalogue.
+`h` is now the halo catalogue.
+We can easily retrieve some basic

 .. note:: If the halo finders have to run to find the groups, they may take some time.
 AHF typically takes 5 minutes for a million particle